Andrettin/Wyrmsun/readme.txt

 * Quests
 - Fixed issue which caused quest objectives to keep being displayed when loading a save game from within a quest.
 - Quests will no longer fail if they require researching a given upgrade, and you have lost the building that researches it but still have workers to rebuild the structure.

-* Scenarios
-- The Nidavellir map is now randomly-generated.

 * Terrain
 - Fixed issue which caused walls to regrow when destroyed if built on top of cleared forests.